Skip to main content

 const repository = new SupabaseWorkspaceRepository(supabase);

-const eventPublisher = new TriggerEventPublisher(trigger);
+const eventPublisher = new TriggerEventPublisher();

 const logger = console; // Or proper logger